Understanding developing turbulence by a study of the nonlinear energy transfer in the Navier-Stokes equation: Introduction

 To throw some light on the properties of the Navier-Stokes equation, one-dimensional equations with some of the same properties as the Navier-Stokes equation have been studied, e.g. Burgers' equation~\cite{3,3b}, with and without the diffusion term, and Euler's equation.
 Euler's equation is interesting for the study of the influence of the nonlinear convection term, but it is unable to describe the time development of a realistic, random velocity field.
 In a comprehensive review~\cite{4}, the common properties of Burgers' equation and the Navier-Stokes equation and their differences were discussed.
 It was pointed out that Burgers' equation also lacks the sensitivity to boundary and initial conditions that are inherent in the Navier-Stokes equation~\cite{5}.

-In this publication, we investigate a one-dimensional numerical solution to the Navier-Stokes equation representing the full momentum balance for the instantaneous fluid convection velocity~\cite{6}.
+In the current work, we investigate a one-dimensional numerical solution to the Navier-Stokes equation representing the full momentum balance for the instantaneous fluid convection velocity~\cite{6}.
 The calculations retain all terms in the Navier-Stokes equation, including both pressure and dissipation.
-By projecting the forces acting on the fluid control element onto the direction of the instantaneous three-dimensional instantaneous velocity vector, we retain the full four-dimensional dynamics of the problem and are not limited to a single spatial dimension and time.
-The pressure is included through modeling, and the fluctuating pressure gradient at the measuring point adds random turbulent energy to the velocity field.
+By projecting all forces acting on the fluid control volume (CV) onto the direction of the instantaneous three-dimensional instantaneous velocity vector, we retain the full four-dimensional dynamics of the problem and are not limited to a single spatial dimension and time.
+The pressure is included through modeling, and the fluctuating pressure gradient at the measuring point adds turbulent energy to the velocity field.

 Our method allows us to follow an arbitrary input velocity record as it develops in time by following it through a large number of infinitesimal passes (iterations) through a 1D projection of the force terms in the Navier-Stokes equation onto the instantaneous flow direction.
 This method, if applied with sufficiently small steps, will build up the nonlinear effects, in principle without approximation.
 The 1D projection means that we are measuring the spatial velocity structures as they are convected through the CV.
-The method does not allow us to obtain certain features of the large-scale 3D spatial flow field, but it does allow computation of the kinetic energy, the velocity power spectrum in both the spatial and the temporal domain as well as calculations of the $2^{nd}$ and $3^{rd}$ order structure functions in the flow direction.
+The method does not allow us to obtain certain features of the large-scale 3D spatial flow field, but it does allow computation of, e.g., the kinetic energy, the velocity power spectrum in both the spatial and the temporal domain as well as calculations of the $2^{nd}$ and $3^{rd}$ order structure functions in the flow direction (c.f.
+Buchhave and Velte\cite{6} and Zhu \textit{et al.}\cite{6a}).
 As a result, we can study the so-called triad interactions between Fourier components of the spectral representation of the flow field and follow their interactions through both space and time.
+The method has been compared and validated with measurements, c.f. the work of Dotti \textit{et al.}\cite{7} and other results presented in section~\ref{sec:singleFmodeInjection}.

 The purpose of this paper is primarily to learn about the peculiar effects of the nonlinearity of the Navier-Stokes equation by presenting some calculations of the flow development with different representative input velocity records.
 The triad interactions and their dynamics may be said to form the basic machinery of fluid flow evolution, and a detailed understanding of their function is important for both theory and modelling of turbulence.
 We thus nicknamed the program the ``Navier-Stokes Machine''.